zoolanders/ytp-source-k2/README.md

 # K2 Source for YOOtheme Pro

+A YOOtheme Pro Source for Joomla Component [K2](https://github.com/getk2/k2).

 ## Getting Started

 The K2 Source is a YOOtheme Pro module ready to be set in a Child Theme or wrapped into a plugin.
-Assuming the Child Theme is the prefered choice during development follow this simples steps for the first setup:
+Assuming the Child Theme is the prefered choice follow these steps for the initial setup:

 1. Create a folder `yootheme_mytheme` or with a sufix of your choice.
 1. Enable the new Child Theme in the YOOtheme Pro Customizer `Advanced Settings`.